 Outpatient rehab offers flexibility and ongoing support while the individual works to maintain recovery.

-Various forms of therapy and counseling are essential components of addiction treatment.
+Various forms of therapy and counseling are used during addiction treatment.
 For example, cognitive-behavioral therapy (CBT) helps individuals identify and change maladaptive thought patterns and behaviors related to substance use.

 Other therapies, such as family therapy and group counseling, can provide additional support and resources for those in recovery.

-The stigma surrounding addiction can prevent individuals from seeking help and accessing necessary resources.
+The stigma surrounding addiction can prevent individuals from seeking help.
 By breaking the stigma and promoting open conversations about addiction, we can encourage individuals to seek the support and treatment they need without fear of judgment or discrimination.

 There are numerous resources available for individuals seeking help for addiction.
-Local treatment centers, helplines, support groups, and online communities are valuable resources.
+Local treatment centers, helplines, support groups, and online communities offer valuable resources.
 They offer information, guidance, and connections to treatment options.

 The Massachusetts Center for Addiction is always here to help you get started.
 You can also visit the government resources below to get more information on treatment.